 - Include Table of content – H1, H2, H3 matters

-- Make sure your site theme is mobile friendly, lightweight and load fast
+- Make sure your site theme is mobile-friendly, lightweight, indexed and load fast

 As explained in the above sections, Google has been very busy introducing a number of algorithms over a period of time.